 Section 1.
 The election of Officers and At-Large Members of the Steering Committee shall take place via election prior to Annual Meetings.

 Section 2.
 Voting shall be by e-mail ballot.
 Only members in good standing may vote.

 Section 3.
-At least eight prior to the date of the Annual Meeting, the President shall appoint a committee of three (3) to be known as the Nominating Committee.
+At least three months prior to the date of the Annual Meeting, the President shall appoint a committee of three (3) to be known as the Nominating Committee.
 The duties of this committee shall be to provide a slate of officers, to have general charge of the election, to prepare, distribute, collect and count the ballots.

 Section 4.
 Nothing contained in this article shall be construed as limiting the right to make further nominations via e-mail once the initial list of nominees has been provided by the nominating committee.

 Section 5.
-A quorum for the election of the President, Vice-President, Secretary/Treasurer, and Steering Committee Members-At-Large shall be a majority of those members in good standing listed on the society e-mail list.
+A quorum for the election of the President, Vice-President, Secretary, Treasurer, and Steering Committee Members-At-Large shall be a majority of those members in good standing listed on the society e-mail list.